 Executive Function and Why It’s Important

 Before I address the implications of this assumption, let’s look at one of the Executive Function skills known as Processing Speed.
 Processing Speed is how quickly one can carry out simple or automatic cognitive and motor tasks.
-We rely on our ability to process verbally, visually and physically in order to reason and perform tasks all day long.
+We rely on our ability to process verbally, visually, and physically in order to reason and perform tasks all day long.
 Our processing speed is affected by our knowledge base and experience.
-But it is also impacted by the amount of stress, pressure or anxiety we are experiencing in the moment.
+But it is also impacted by the amount of stress, pressure, or anxiety we are experiencing at the moment.
 Lack of proper sleep and nutrition can also have a negative impact.

 Please – let’s help kids break the association between Speed and Intelligence!

 The reality is that kids get messages from the world around them.
 It is up to us to help them balance those messages by what we do and say.
 Below are some suggestions for teachers and parents to help those who may take a little longer not feel “less than”.

 - Don’t assume that the child is being lazy or is unmotivated because they seem to take longer to get started or respond to what has been asked.

 - Recognize that stress, pressure, or anxiety can impact the speed that they process and respond, so help address those concerns.

 - Accept that it may take longer for them to get ready, get organized, perform chores, or just respond to requests.
 Anticipate this and allow for the extra time they may need.
 Help them learn to become more accurate judges of how long they really need.
 (Using a Time Timer® can help them “see” the passage of time”)